 The Company provides for the estimated cost of product warranties, primarily using historical information and estimated repair costs, at the time product revenue is recognized.
-In the Pulp and Papermaking Equipment and Systems segment, the Company typically negotiates the terms regarding warranty coverage and length of warranty depending on the products and applications.
-In the Composite and Fiber-based Products segment, the Company offers a standard limited warranty on our decking and roofing products restricted to repair or replacement of the defective product or refund of the original purchase price.
+In the Pulp and Papermaking Equipment and Systems segment (Papermaking Equipment segment), the Company typically negotiates the terms regarding warranty coverage and length of warranty depending on the products and applications.
+In the Composite and Fiber-based Products segment, the Company offers a standard limited warranty on its decking and roofing products restricted to repair or replacement of the defective product or refund of the original purchase price.
 While the Company engages in extensive product quality programs and processes, the Company's warranty obligation is affected by product failure rates, repair costs, service delivery costs incurred in correcting a product failure, and supplier warranties on parts delivered to the Company.
 Should actual product failure rates, repair costs, service delivery costs, or supplier warranties on parts differ from the Company's estimates, revisions to the estimated warranty liability would be required.
-The changes in the carrying amount of product warranties for the three months ended March 29, 2003, are as follows:
+The changes in the carrying amount of product warranties for the three and six months ended June 28, 2003, are as follows: